montyanderson/gcses/physics.md

 * The electrons in a piece of metal can leave their atoms, and move about in the metal as free (discrete) electrons.

 * The parts of metal now left behind are **charged metal ions**.
 The ions are packed close together and vibrate continually.

+* The hotter the metal, the more kinetic energy these vibrations have.
+The kinetic energy is then transferred from the hot parts of the metal to the cooler parts by the free electrons.
+These move through the structure of the metal, colliding with ions as they go.

+## Convection

+* Liquids and gases are fluids; the particles in these can move from place to place freely.

+* Convection occurs when particles with a lot of heat energy (in a liquid or gas) move and take the place of particles with less heat energy.

+* Heat energy is transferred from hot places to cooler places by convection.